gsdpi/mirna-sig-pannet-pdac/README.md

 Corresponding authors
 J.M.
-Enguita jmenguita@uniovi,es and M.D.
+Enguita jmenguita@uniovi.es and M.D.
 Chiara mdchiara.uo@uniovi.es

 ### Dependencies
 The packages needed to reproduce the results of the article are listed in `requirements.txt`.